-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1063 Williams Amended August 17, 2015 Senate Committee on Existing Law: Existing law requires the operator of a disposal facility to pay to the State Board of Equalization a fee based on the amount of all solid waste disposed of at each disposal site.
-The act requires CalRecycle to establish the amount of the fee and limits the fee to a maximum of \$1.40 per ton. sent to Senate Environmental Quality, 2-year bill Proposed Law: This bill would, beginning January 1, 2017, raise a fee imposed on an operator of a disposal facility from \$1.40 to \$4 per ton for all solid waste disposed of at each disposal site.
-If funds remain after CalRecycle administration has determined is sufficient for its operations, \$1.50 will be used to provide grants for recycling activities.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1063 Williams August 17, 2015 Senate Existing Law: Existing law requires the operator of a disposal facility to pay to the State Board of Equalization a fee based on the amount of all solid waste disposed of at each disposal site.
+The act requires CalRecycle to establish the amount of the fee and limits the fee to a maximum of \$1.40 per ton.
+Oppose Memo sent August 18, 2015, for this bill, as amended August 17, 2015.
+Committee on Environmental Quality, 2-year bill Proposed Law: This bill would, beginning January 1, 2017, raise a fee imposed on an operator of a disposal facility from \$1.40 to \$4 per ton for all solid waste disposed of at each disposal site.
+If funds remain after CalRecycle administration has determined is sufficient for its operations, \$1.50 per ton will be used to provide grants for recycling activities.
 This bill would require CalRecycle, commencing January 1, 2019, to establish and impose a charge on all solid waste generators (\$15 million in total initially) to be collected by a cities and counties and remitted to the State Board of Equalization to be allocated to CalRecycle for their activities and partially towards programs that promote recycling and highest and best use of materials.
 The amount of the charge will be determined every three years by CalRecycle.
-August 18, 2015 AB 1103 Dodd Amended June 6, 2016 Senate Committee on Environmental Quality, 2-year bill Existing Law: Existing law requires exporters, brokers, and transporters of recyclables or compost to submit periodic information to CalRecycle on the types, quantities, and destinations of materials that are disposed of, sold, or transferred.
-Existing law prohibits a person, other than the authorized recycling agent of the city or county, from source separating specified materials from solid waste placed at a designated recycling facility for residential curbside collection programs authorized by a city, county, or local agency for the purposes of collection and recycling. opposition sent June 13, 2016, for this bill as amended June information to the department on the types, quantities, and destinations of materials that are disposed of, sold, or transferred, and would require CalRecycle to define "self-hauler" to include specified persons and entities and to develop unspecified regulations for self- haulers.
+August 17, 2013.
+AB 1103 Dodd Amended June 6, 2016 Senate Floor, 2- year bill Existing Law: Existing law requires exporters, brokers, and transporters of recyclables or compost to submit periodic information to CalRecycle on the types, quantities, and destinations of materials that are disposed of, sold, or transferred.
+Existing law prohibits a person, other than the authorized recycling agent of the city or county, from source separating specified materials from solid waste placed at a designated recycling facility for residential curbside collection programs authorized by a city, county, or local agency for the purposes of collection and recycling.
+Proposed Law: This bill would require a self-hauler to submit to CalRecycle periodic information to the department on the types, quantities, and destinations of materials that are disposed of, sold, or transferred, and would require CalRecycle to define "self-hauler" to include specified persons and entities and to develop unspecified regulations for self-haulers. opposition sent June 23, 2016, for this bill as amended June 6,